Today we’re looking at the Google WiFi System (Google Whole Home WiFi Coverage)

 The Wi-Fi Alliance

-I didn’t realise that WiFi had improved quite a bit since I originally bought that gaming router in 2013.
-I found out there was actually a Wi-Fi Alliance, and the Wi-Fi Alliance recently started using a WiFi Naming System to identify WiFi generations:
+I didn’t realise that WiFi had improved quite a bit since I originally bought an Asus gaming router in 2013.
+I learned there is actually a Wi-Fi Alliance, and the Wi-Fi Alliance recently started using a WiFi Naming System to identify WiFi generations:

 - Wi-Fi 6 to identify devices that support 802.11ax technology 2019)